L-Marcel/core/packages/highlight/README.md

 See the [codes](https://core-l-marcel.vercel.app/?path=/story/highlight-for-authors-warning--page).

 I also left a lot of helpful comments on the properties I typed within the code.
 If you are going to use TypeScript you will see occasionally.
 I apologize if this part is not very well documented.

+## Recommendation
+A library that can be very useful for building complex regex is [magic regex](https://www.npmjs.com/package/magic-regexp).
+It is a new library with a lot of potential.